redux-saga/saga-query/README.md

 - What happens when [`useMemo` isn't good enough](https://medium.com/swlh/should-you-use-usememo-in-react-a-benchmarked-analysis-159faf6609b7)?
+- What happens when the data syncing library lacks the caching granularity you need?
-- What happens when you're fighting against a data sync library that doesn't do exactly what you need it to do?
+- What happens when the data syncing library doesn't cache things in an optimized way for your needs?
 - What happens when data is not caching as efficiently as you want it to?
 - What happens when you want to reuse your business logic for another platform (e.g. a cli) and can't use `react`?